algolia/instantsearch/docgen/src/guides/v3-migration.md

 With the drop of `wrapInput`, we decided not to accept `input`s as containers anymore.
 If you want complete control over the rendering, you should use the `connectSearchBox` connector.

 The search box does not support `powered-by`.
-If you're using a community plan, you should now use the `poweredBy` widget to display the Algolia logo.
+If you're using a community plan, you need to use the `poweredBy` widget to display the Algolia logo.

 Configuration options for `reset`, `submit` and `loadingIndicator` have been moved to `templates` and `cssClasses`.
 For example, in the case of `reset`: